TGS

 A company in Bath has been fined after a builder was exposed to high levels of a type of asbestos linked to malignant and incurable cancer.

-seen at 06:52, 14 September in National College For School Leadership News - national.
+seen at 06:54, 14 September in The National Archives News - national (Our copy).

 Bus builder fined after falkirk worker hit by steel platform